To Board and Train or Private Lessons?

 What exactly is a board and train program?

-Board and train programs have the dog stay at the training facility, or sometimes at the home of a trainer during the entire duration of the program.
-They’ll need to be kenneled/crated when they aren’t actively training.
+In board and train programs the dog will stay at the training facility, or sometimes at the home of a trainer for the duration of the program which is usually three to five weeks.
+While they aren’t actively training, the dogs are kenneled when they aren’t actively training.
+Crate training is foundational to the training process and actually provides a sense of security for your dog.
 A good trainer will make sure the dog is getting plenty of daily activity, so this shouldn’t be a major concern, but a crate-trained dog is almost always a prerequisite.
-These programs usually last three to five weeks.
-Training companies usually allow but discourage visits until the end of the program.
+Also, Training companies usually allow, but discourage visits until the end of the program.
 Most training companies require a board and train to address serious behavior issues (aggression, fear biting, etc.).
-They normally include a couple hours of owner practice at the end of the program to help ensure the new behaviors and skills transfer back home.
+Finally, they normally include a couple hours of owner practice at the end of the program to help ensure the new behaviors and skills transfer back home.

 Private lessons are exactly what they claim to be.
 They remove the dog from the group environment, which is often necessary for actual progress in the beginning stages of training.
-In some cases, a group environment can even be a safety and liability issue, so private lessons solve that problem as well.
-Working one on one with a trainer, you’ll get to see the techniques and strategies used to teach new skills and modify behavior.
-A great trainer will transfer his expertise to you, while the dog is getting trained at the same time.
-There are ample opportunities for hands on practice and coaching for the dog and the owner.
-This extra owner involvement does require a greater time investment but delivers the most on the knowledge and skills.
+In some cases, a group environment can even be a safety and liability issue, so private lessons solve that problem.
+Working one-on-one with a trainer, you’ll get to see the techniques and strategies used to teach new skills and modify behavior.
+A great trainer will transfer his or her expertise to you, while the dog is being trained.
+This extra owner involvement requires greater time investment but delivers the most on knowledge and skills.
 This is a major private lesson advantage.
 Highly competent trainers and dedicated owners can cover just as much, if not more, ground as the board and train.
-It’s also has the added benefit of being less costly, since it requires less of the trainer’s time overall.
+Private lessons also have the added benefit of being less costly since they require less of the trainer’s time overall.

 How do I decide between the two?